kaylavera99/we-eat/README.md

 ## Overview

 WeEat is designed to provide a personalized dining experience.
-Users can create their own menus, save their favorite dishes, search for restaurants, and view personalized recommendations.
-Additionally, users can leave reviews for restaurants, enhancing the community-driven aspect of the application.
+Users can create their own menus, save their favorite dishes, search for restaurants, and view personalized menus tailored to their food allergies or sensitivities.

 ## Features
 - User authentication and profile management
 - Create, save, and manage menus
 - Search for restaurants using the Google Places API
-- View personalized recommendations based on preferences and reviews
+- View personalized recommendations based on food allergies
 - Real-time updates with Firebase Firestore

 ## Tech Stack